Nevada lieutenant governor leads rally against trans women in sports

 Lt.
 Gov. Stavros Anthony highlights his taskforce that he said aims to protect women’s sports.
 Other legislators are putting forward trans-related bills.

 CARSON CITY — Lt.
-Gov. Stavros Anthony held a rally with about 50 people in celebration of girls and women in sports, as well as highlighting what some believe are a big issue: trans athletes participating in sports teams.
+Gov. Stavros Anthony held a rally with about 50 people in celebration of girls and women in sports, as well as highlighting what some believe is a big issue: trans athletes participating in team sports.

 “Girls deserve a level playing field where hard work and dedication determines the outcomes, not politics or policies,” the Republican lieutenant governor said Wednesday inside the old Assembly chambers in the Nevada Capitol Building.